sftcd/shorten-users.js/README.md

 confusion, though there is a way to import/export that from LocalStorage to disk (via the tool's JS).

+In order to handle already known MACs (e.g. from a previous version of a users.js file) you can use a CSV file of MACs and names.
+See macs-example.csv for an example.
+Any MAC in that file (default name macs.txt) will have the name and class from macs.csv forced into the output users.js.

 I'll likely have to play with how to get the abbreviated/fix user.js into use effectively.